Table of Contents

 - Nodular Paragranuloma

-3. A 36-year-old obese man presents to your general medicinal practice with a painless swelling in the area of his right neck.
+3. A 36-year-old obese man presents to your general medicine practice with a painless swelling in the area of his right neck.
 He cannot say when the swelling began, as it was first noticed by his sister, whom he had seen again a week ago after a long time.
 He indicates to have sweated heavily in the recent weeks, even at night, and that he has lost weight.
 You arrange to have a lymph node removed in the operating room and submitted to pathology for histological and immunohistochemical diagnosis.
 The diagnosis of Hodgkin’s lymphoma is made.
 What further diagnostic measure is NOT a standard part of diagnosis and staging of Hodgkin’s disease?

 - CT abdomen